This consultation is closed. Thanks for your feedback.

 We’re planning for the future of the hub, including upgrading buildings and facilities.

-Works are expected to begin on the kindergarten building on Monday 28 June 2021 and completed around May 2022.
+Works are expected to begin on the kindergarten building on Monday 28 June 2021 and completed in early 2023.
 This work includes building a new the kindergarten room, a new community room and upgrading the current space.
 Landscaping will also be done on playgrounds and outdoor space.

 Access to local residential houses will be maintained throughout the construction and traffic and pedestrian management will be in place.
 For safety reasons, please follow these directions.